-- 33.1.
-The City and the Union recognize that the City has an obligation under law to meet with an individual employee who alleges a need for reasonable accommodation in the workplace because of a disability.
+- 32.1 The City and the Union recognize that the City has an obligation under law to meet with an individual employee who alleges a need for reasonable accommodation in the workplace because of a disability.
 If, by reason of the aforesaid requirement, the City finds it necessary to comply with the ADA by setting aside any provision of the Agreement in order to provide reasonable accommodation to an individual employee, such action by the City shall not be subject to the grievance procedure set forth in this Agreement.
-The City will advise the Union of any such proposed accommodation prior to implementation. - 33.2.
-Amy accommodation provided to an individual employee pursuant to the provisions of this Section shall not establish a past practice, nor shall it be cited or used as evidence of a past practice in the arbitration of a grievance filed by either party.
+The City will advise the Union of any such proposed accommodation prior to implementation. - 32.2 Any accommodation provided to an individual employee pursuant to the provisions of this Section shall not establish a past practice, nor shall it be cited or used as evidence of a past practice in the arbitration of a grievance filed by either party.

-ARTICLE 34.
+ARTICLE 33.
 UNION RIGHTS.
 Shop Stewards.

-- 34.1.
-The City recognizes the need and affirms the right of the Union to designate two (2) Shop Stewards and one alternate from among employees in the unit.
-It is agreed that the Union in appointing such Shop Stewards does so for the purpose of promoting an effective relationship between supervisors and employees by helping to settle problems at the lowest level of supervision. - 34.2.
-The Shop Steward recognizes the face that the supervisor is the key person for the City and, as such, is responsible to higher management for the quality and quantity of work.
-As the supervisor is the key person for management, the Shop Steward is the key person for the Union.
+- 33.1 The City recognizes the need for and affirms the right of the Union to designate two (2) Shop Stewards and one alternate from among employees in the unit.
+It is agreed that the Union in appointing such Shop Stewards does so for the purpose of promoting an effective relationship between supervisors and employees by helping to settle problems at the lowest level of supervision. - 33.2 The Shop Steward recognizes the fact that the supervisor is a key person for the City and, as such, is responsible to higher management for the quality and quantity of work.
+As the supervisor is a key person for management, the Shop Steward is a key person for the Union.
 They must promote and maintain good morale and friendly relations and must be willing to meet in good faith to settle grievances as they arise, exercising a positive approach.
 There must be mutual respect on both sides in these relations.
-The Shop Steward understands that his/her stewardship function does not relieve him/her from conforming to all rules of conduct and standards of performance established by law, regulation, City or department policy, or MOU.
+The Shop Steward understands that his/her stewardship function does not relieve him/her from conforming to all rules of conduct and standards of performance established by law, regulation, City or department policy, or MOU. - 33.3 The Union shall reserve the right to designate the method of selection of Shop Stewards.
+The Union shall notify the City in writing of the names of the Stewards.

-- 34.3.
-The Union shall reserve the right to designate the method of selection of Shop Stewards.
-The Union shall notify the City in writing of the names of the Stewards. - 34.4.
-If a worker has a grievance and wishes to discuss it on City time with a designated Steward, he/she shall be allowed the opportunity within a reasonable amount of time to verify if his/her designated Steward is present and available to be seen. - 34.5.
-A reasonable amount of time shall be granted to the worker and Steward to handle the investigation of the grievance.
-Such scheduled time shall be subject to the approval of the City Administrator.
+- 33.4 If a worker has a grievance and wishes to discuss it on City time with a designated Steward, he/she shall be allowed the opportunity within a reasonable amount of time to verify if his/her designated Steward is present and available to meet. - 33.5 A reasonable amount of time shall be granted to the worker and Steward to handle the investigation of the grievance.
+Such scheduled time shall be subject to the approval of the City Manager.
 No reasonable request will be denied.
 The parties agree that in handling grievances the worker and the Steward will use only the amount of time necessary to handle the grievance and that such investigation may take place on City time.

-ARTICLE 35.
+ARTICLE 34.
 LABOR-MANAGEMENT COMMITTEE.

-- 35.1.
-The parties agree to continue the joint Labor-Management Committee. - 35.2.
-The Committee shall be comprised of two (2) members selected by each party. - 35.3.
-The scope of its work shall include: - 35.3.1.
-Developing updated job and classification descriptions; - 35.3.2.
-Conducting internal and external salary surveys; and - 35.3.3.
-Drafting or revising appropriate labor relations policies for Council consideration.
+- 34.1 The parties agree to continue to utilize the joint Labor-Management Committee as necessary. - 34.2 The Committee shall be comprised of two (2) members selected by each party. - 34.3 The scope of its work shall include: - 34.3.1.1 Developing updated job and classification descriptions; - 34.3.1.2 Conducting internal and external salary surveys; and - 34.3.1.3 Drafting or revising appropriate labor relations policies for Council consideration.

-ARTICLE 36.
+ARTICLE 35.
 TERM OF MEMORANDUM OF UNDERSTANDING